George I of Greece: Later reign and assassination

-The death of Britain's Queen Victoria on 22 January 1901 left King George as the second-longest-reigning monarch in Europe.
+The death of Britain's Queen Victoria on 22 January 1901 left King George as the second-longest-reigning monarch in Europe, behind only Emperor Franz Joseph I of Austria.
 His always cordial relations with his brother-in-law, the new King Edward VII, continued to tie Greece to Britain.
 This was abundantly important in Britain's support of King George's son Prince George as Governor-General of Crete.
 Nevertheless, Prince George resigned in 1906 after a leader in the Cretan Assembly, Eleftherios Venizelos, campaigned to have him removed.

 As a response to the Young Turk Revolution of 1908, Venizelos's power base was further strengthened, and on 8 October 1908 the Cretan Assembly passed a resolution in favor of union despite both the reservations of the Athens government under Georgios Theotokis and the objections of the Great Powers.
 The muted reaction of the Athens Government to the news from Crete led to an unsettled state of affairs on the mainland.